shanmithk/Python-Games/lessons/07_Projects/01_Flappy_Bird/README.md

 background = pygame.image.load(assets/'background.png')
 ```

+See ``06_Surfaces/01_tile_background.py`` for an example of how to tile the background image.

 This code will open the the 'assets' director in the same parent directory as
 the file that is being executed.
 When using the Path() object, the `/` operator
 has a different meaning than the normal division operator.
 Instead, it is used
 to join the path with a string, so it is like writing `"assets" + "/" + "background.png"`.

+## 2. Add the Bird

+Add the bird.
+Pressing the space bar should give the bird a small upward
+velocity, but gravity should be pulling the bird down.

+Try to animate the bird by swaping the image of the bird between two or three of
+the bird images in the `images/` directory

+## 2. Add collisions

+Implement collisions so the game ends when the bird hits the pipes.

+## 3. Scoring

+Add a score that increases as the bird passes through the pipes.